 - Please refer to the Language Timed Text Style Guides

 - Netflix Original Credits - Use Netflix approved translations provided in the Originals Credit Translations document.

 - Burnt-in text, on-screen text messages, quotes or forced narratives - please translate and subtitle/FN for all languages unless redundant in the target language.

 - Reminder: When on-screen text and dialogue overlap, precedence should be given to the most plot-pertinent message.
 Avoid over-truncating or severely reducing reading speed in order to include both dialogue and on-screen text.

 FOREIGN DIALOGUE TREATMENT

-- For the general guidelines on the treatment of foreign dialogue in subtitles and dubbing, please refer to the Timed Text Style Guides and Audio Style Guides.
+- For the general guidelines on the treatment of foreign dialogue in subtitles, please refer to the Timed Text Style Guides.

-- Foreign dialogues should be translated and dubbed/subbed only if plot-pertinent (usually with forced narratives).
+- Foreign dialogues should be translated and subbed only if plot-pertinent (usually with forced narratives).

 - If the presence of the foreign language is intended to create a language barrier between the characters in the scene and the language used in the original version is the target language of the dub asset, please flag this instance to your Netflix Representative to discuss the best approach.

 - Removing references to dubbing and audio in general.
 For specific dubbed audio instructions refer to the Creative Excellence in Dubbing - Guidelines article.